Alabama school band director says he was 'just doing my job' before police arrested him

 Johnny Mims, the band director at Minor High School, told The Associated Press he was confused when officers pulled him from the director's podium to arrest him following last Thursday's game between Minor and Jackson-Olin high schools.

 "I was in shock.
 Just totally confused because I was pretty much doing my job, and I hadn't done anything wrong.
-I definitely did not deserve to be Tased," said Mims, who noted that he was shocked with the stun gun three times.
+I definitely did not deserve to be Tased," Mims said by phone.
+Mims said police shocked him with the stun gun three times.

 Police body camera footage released Monday shows Mims being arrested and repeatedly shocked in a chaotic scene that included students screaming.
 Police charged him with disorderly conduct, harassment and resisting arrest.